 In Nepal, student life had always been about carrying heavy books and mugging every text from the textbook.
-The chubbier your bag, broader your mind.
+The chubbier your bag, broaden your mind.
 But those memories often got misplaced like the notebooks in the rack.
 Being beaten and getting scolded for having poor brain mechanism was like hearing a devotee chant the sutras.
 Pretty much everything was same until I reached my Bachelors.
-Anyway, after completing a year I dropped out started journey from Nepal to China to study International Business.
+Anyway, after completing a year I dropped out started the journey from Nepal to China to study International Business.

 Mugging up and force study was never the idea; we were free to state our opinion and clench what we thought we needed.
 We had both Chinese and Foreign teachers with strong English background except some.
-Foreign teachers were more into practical study and Chinese teachers were better at theory.
+Foreign teachers were more into a practical study and Chinese teachers were better at theory.
 Foreign teachers made us do practical assignments, for instance; organizing charity events, surveying foreign businessmen about dos and don’ts of doing business in China.
 Most exciting of all, me along with four others friends started our own business of food delivery service as a part of an assignment.
-We even made a business plan for already set-up businesses like Iphone, Samsung, M&M’s, Nestle, Forever 21 and so on.
+We even made a business plan for already set-up businesses like iPhone, Samsung, M&M’s, Nestle, Forever 21 and so on.

 However, Chinese teachers believed that foreigners love to have fun so the education should be easy and smooth but knowledgeable.

 The difference between being a student in Nepal to China is that here they don’t insult us for not getting things in our head.
 Teachers here are more encouraging than discouraging.
 They believe that a fish should not be judged based on its inability to climb a tree.